A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 \subsubsection{Contrastive Active Learning}

-Contrastive Active Learning (CAL) proposes an acquisition strategy that balances uncertainty sampling and coverage sampling by selecting contrastive examples, i.e., data points that are similar in feature space but yield highly divergent model predictions \cite{margatina2021active, chen2020simple, deng2023counterfactual}.
-This approach ensures that selected examples contribute maximally to refining the decision boundary of the model.
+Contrastive Active Learning (CAL) balances uncertainty sampling and coverage sampling by selecting contrastive examples \cite{margatina2021active, chen2020simple, deng2023counterfactual}.
+These are points that are close in feature space but yield highly divergent model predictions.
+This approach ensures that selected examples contribute maximally to refining the decision boundary.

 Specifically, CAL defines a contrastive pair $(\mathbf{x}_i, \mathbf{x}_j)$ based on two criteria: Feature similarity and predictive discrepancy.
 Regarding the first, CAL is optimized to map the data points to be close in the feature space: